-Wikipedia is a free on-line encyclopedia, written collaboratively by the people who use it.
-Wikipedia contains over 40,000 health-related articles.
-Medical Wikipedia articles receive approximately 10 million visits per day from around the world, and the English health articles alone received over 2.2 billion views in 2017.
+Wikipedia contains over 36,000 health-related articles and is a free on-line encyclopedia, written collaboratively by the people who use it.
+Human health-related content on Wikipedia is available in over 283 languages and receives approximately 10 million visits per day from around the world.
+English medical articles alone received over 2.1 billion views in 2018.

-The Cochrane community is invited to participate in keeping Wikipedia up to date.
+The Cochrane Community is invited to participate by improving health-related Wikipedia articles using evidence from Cochrane Systematic Reviews and keeping Wikipedia articles up to date.
 Cochrane Review Groups, Centres, and Fields are starting to incorporate Wikipedia dissemination approaches into their knowledge translation workflow.

-The first step is to learn to edit Wikipedia and how to insert citations into Wikipedia articles.
-Please see 'WikiProject Medicine: How to edit' and 'Introduction to Medical Editing: Cheat sheet' to learn how to edit Wikipedia.
+Getting started: The first step is to learn to edit Wikipedia and how to insert citations into Wikipedia articles.

 The following blog discusses how to improve the quality of Wikipedia using Cochrane evidence.

 If you have any questions on how to get started, please contact Jennifer Dawson, Wikipedia Consultant for Cochrane.